Kerrville Daily Times launches Kerrville Kind with 3 events slated for November

 The way Tim Madigan tells it, he was on a routine assignment — to write a story about the impact of television violence on children.
 This was in the 1990s, and there was no more authoritative voice on the impact of television on children than Fred Rogers — also known as Mister Rogers.

 On Nov.
 21, Madigan will share with Hill Country residents his story about eight years of Rogers’ friendship.
-The talk during lunchtime at Schreiner University is being produced by the Kerrville Daily Times, as part of the newspaper’s Kerrville Kindness campaign — an effort to celebrate kindness and promote neighborliness in our community.
+The talk during lunchtime at Schreiner University is being produced by The Kerrville Daily Times, as part of the newspaper’s Kerrville Kind campaign — an effort to celebrate kindness and promote neighborliness in our community.

 “When I describe our friendship and what (Rogers) believed, the value of every person and the importance of being present,” Madigan said of the late Rogers, who died in 2003 at 74.
 “Non-judgmental kindness.
 These are the things that manifest in our kindness.”

 Madigan’s speech will be part of several days of events tied to kindness in Kerrville.
-The Daily Times will host a children’s art exhibit a6 6 p.m.
+The Times will host a children’s art exhibit at 6 p.m.
 Tuesday, Nov.
-19, and two screenings of the documentary, “Won’t You Be My Neighbor, at 6 and 8 p.m.” on Wednesday, Nov.
+19, and two screenings of the documentary, “Won’t You Be My Neighbor,” at 6 and 8 p.m. on Wednesday, Nov.
 20, at Schreiner.

 Madigan’s Nov.
 21 luncheon speech will be followed by a book signing.
 The newspaper is also encouraging people to tell their stories about kindness and neighborliness.